isaactabor21/forge_project2/README.md

 This is a project that I completed as a part of the Forge program (https://joinforge.co/launch-ds) that I eventually taught.
 It was completed over the course of one week along with 3 other data science trainees.

+You can find the data we fabricated, code we used to populate and query two learning management system databases, and slides we presented in this GitHub repository.
+If you seek to replicate the project, make sure to change your database name and passwords accordingly.
+Also, you must run the code locally (e.g. VS Code).
+It will not work in Google Colab.
+I also recommend using MySQL Workbench and MongoDB Compass as friendly GUIs.

 The Project Brief was as follows:

 **Learning Management System Data Model:**